elijahhezekiah12/ThousandEyes/README.md

-I would have love to use a progress bar when it is needed as I am running a long running task (I couldn’t because I just recovered from being sick and I had to rush this technical test).
+I would have love to use a progress bar when it is needed as I am running a long running task

 I would have written some unit test as that is very important